Getting started

 2. 2

-Generate the follow-up draft.
-Click Follow Up on the conversation.
-Thayne generates a personalised message based on what was actually said — not a template, a draft that references their specific situation.
+Send the follow-up draft (Pro).
+If you're on Pro, you've enabled follow-up on this fit tier in your link editor, and the enquirer left their contact details, a Follow Up button will appear on the conversation.
+Click it and Thayne generates a personalised message based on what was actually said — not a template, a draft that references their specific situation.
 Read it, adjust the tone if needed, and send it from your own inbox or WhatsApp.
 It takes about 90 seconds.
+You can enable follow-up on up to two tiers per link.

 3. 3

-Open the briefing doc before your call.
-Click Briefing Doc on the conversation before you pick up the phone.
-It gives you five sections: who this person is, how to open the call, what to establish, the one flag to watch for, and a suggested close.
-Read it in two minutes and you'll walk into the call knowing more about this person than you would from a 20-minute intake form.
+Open the intelligence tab before your call.
+Go to the conversation and open the Intelligence tab.
+The briefing doc gives you five sections: who this person is, how to open the call, what to establish, the one flag to watch for, and a suggested close.
+If you want to go deeper, the intelligence chat lets you ask anything about this specific conversation.
+Read the briefing doc in two minutes and you'll walk into the call knowing more about this person than you would from a 20-minute intake form.

 If your link is configured well, Not a Fit conversations should never reach your phone.
 The AI closes them out before you ever have to deal with them.
 Your only job is to focus on the people who are actually worth your time.